gerd-moellmann/emacs-with-cl-packages/README.md

 ### Features

-- `New Frame` Dock Menu Item
+- A `New Frame` Dock Menu Item

 ### Bug fixes

-- Take care to avoid crashes when selecting fonts from the system font panel.
+- Take care to avoid crashes when selecting certain fonts from the system font panel.
 - Prevent zombie "Emacs Web Content" processes [on SVG load](../../issues/9), ~~restoring normal WebView SVG rendering for MacOS v14+~~.
 Update: `WebView` is deprecated, so this has been reverted and another workaround installed.
 It's recommended to build with RSVG (it is enabled by default if the `librsvg2` library is found during build).

 ## Debugging

-If you get crashes or just want to help with debugging, it would be very useful to run emacs under `lldb`, the clang debugger.
+If you get crashes or just want to help with debugging, it would be very useful to run emacs-mac under `lldb`, the clang debugger.
 Here's how:

 1. Build emacs-mac with debug flags:
    ```